 Test with a different browser

-For example, if you were using Internet Explorer, try using Firefox.
+For example, if you were using Edge, try using Firefox.
 In terms of troubleshooting, the browser change will reveal whether or not the problem is related to a setting in the browser you were using or, instead, to something about your Internet connection and/or firewall/security software.

 If using a different browser doesn’t help, test from a different computer